gaehlerm/SoftwareEngineering/README.md

 		self.distance_remaining -= distance
 ```

 You might have realized that `car` is a delegating class.
-Delegating classes generally fulfill the requirements of an aggregate, other than the ID.
-A delegating class hides all the functionality within the class such that it's only accessible through the class instance itself.
+Delegating classes generally fulfill the requirements of an aggregate.
+A delegating class hides all the functionality within the class such that it's only accessible through the class instance itself, whereas the class instance is accessible over the ID of the car.
 It is not possible to change the instance of the `car` and its internals in any other way.
 It is not possible to violate the invariants of the car.

 The class `Car` might have the following invariants.
 It needs:
 - a unique identifier
 - 1 chassis (value object)
 - 1 engine (value object)
-- 4 tires (entities)
+- 4 tires (entities) with `distance_remaining >= 0`
 These invariants are guaranteed by the constructor of the class (assuming that the `ID` was in fact unique).
 All the other functions acting on the car have to make sure these invariants are still valid.
-The method `car.drive()` replaces tires if they are worn down, but there are still 4 tires after the replacement.
+The method `car.drive()` replaces tires if they are worn down, but there are still 4 tires with positive `distance_remaining` after the replacement and driving some distance.

 An aggregate also acts as a transactional boundary.
 Or as we called it in the section on classes, it is either a delegating class or a data class.
 Aggregates should always be dealt with as a whole to ensure they are in a valid state.
 They should always be dealt with as a whole object, for example saved to or loaded from a database.
 Aggregates are always completely within a subdomain of your code.